 We also visited the Hollywood Brown Derby, which like all restaurants has a limited menu.
 It was delicious as always though and remains our favorite sit-down in the park.
 The actual nice thing is it seems like you are getting more attention now with fewer guests in the park, and we felt our meals just had a little extra touch to them.

-Not much as changed at Ronto Roasters except the Cast Member at the line entrance directing guests to use Mobile Order.
+Not much has changed at Ronto Roasters except the Cast Member at the line entrance directing guests to use Mobile Order.
 The Ronto Wrap is still one of our favorite snacks at Hollywood Studios!

 Docking Bay 7 Food & Cargo

 The queue is distanced at the Milk Stand, but nothing has changed on the menu.
-One funny touch are the Cast Members here wearing blue and green face masks that go along with the flavors of milk sold here.
+One funny touch is the Cast Members here wearing blue and green face masks that go along with the flavors of milk sold here.

 For more info about the changes to dining right now, read our post about Disney World Restaurants after reopening.

 The following shops are open in Hollywood Studios:

 - Crossroads of the World

 - Legends of Hollywood